Medicinal Herbs, Uses, and Cautions

-My goal is to teach safe herbal use of common medicinal plants that grow all around us, conservation and cultivation of endangered herbs, as well as herb growing information for gardeners.
-You'll find lots of information about medicinal herbs and their uses as herbal remedies here, as well as hundreds of color herb photos to help you identify wild herbs.
+My goal is to teach safe herbal use of common wild medicinal plants that grow all around us, conservation and cultivation of endangered medicinal herbs, as well as herb growing information for gardeners.
+You'll find lots of information about medicinal herbs and their uses as herbal remedies here, as well as hundreds of color plant photos to help you identify wild herbs.

-Licensed Herb Stock Photography for Web Sites, Publications and Personal Use.
+Licensed Medicinal Herb Stock Photography for Web Sites, Publications and Personal Use.

 Using Medicinal Herbs Safely and Ethically

 The choice to use herbal remedies should not be taken lightly.
 If you use medicinal herbs, you must take responsibility for your own decisions, and make informed choices.
 Everyone has different DNA and "body chemistry".
 When I choose to use a healing medicinal plant, I research it extensively.
 Know your health status.
 Get a check up.
 Awareness of health problems can help you decide which herbs may be helpful and which to avoid.
 One example would be if you have lupus or any auto immune disorder of family history, you would want to avoid alfalfa and alfalfa sprouts.

 Consider the source of the medicinal herb you want to use.
 Determine if it is it a common plant that you can wildcraft locally?
 Is it an herb that you can grow in your garden?
 If you need to buy the herb, is it available from sustainable sources?
 Is it ethically harvested or wildcrafted?